CiaranLiao/Edge2Starfish/README.md

 ### Further Attempt

 While basically completing my initial idea, I want to continue to explore the effect of changing some of these parameters on the resulting image.
-To do this, I mainly tried tweaking the BUFFER_SIZE, optimizer, and activation in the generator. <a href="">the record about this part</a>
+To do this, I mainly tried tweaking the BUFFER_SIZE, optimizer, and activation in the generator. <a href="https://github.com/CiaranLiao/Edge2Starfish/tree/main/FurtherAttempt">the record about this part</a>

 To be honest, this part was a big surprise to me, because the images generated were random and interesting every time.
 After removing the goal of "must become like a real starfish", every random form of it can bring me a new feeling, which throws away the sense of reality, which is full of confusion and strong conflict, and gives me great inspiration.